afantasia-me/afantasia-me.github.io/_posts/2025-01-08-strong-comonoidal-functor.md

 ---
 layout: post
-title: Can we have a strong comonoidal functor?
+title: Can we have a strong (co)monoidal functor?
-maths: Strong Comonoidal Functor
+maths: Category Theory
 date: 2025-01-08
 tags:
   - Maths